 The Uniformity of Theta Assignment Hypothesis (UTAH) and the relativized Uniformity of Theta Assignment Hypothesis (rUTAH) are two prominent linking theories in the syntactic literature that are typically associated with the innate approach to the linking problem.
 They therefore expect development of a linking theory to be the result of neurobiology, rather than informed by the language input children receive.
 In contrast, derived approaches to linking theory development posit the opposite: children use their input to generate their linking theories.
-Recent developmental modeling work by Pearl and Sprouse (in press) suggests that English children's verb development is compatible with either innate or derived approaches to linking theories.
 However, to our knowledge, there are no specifications of derived approaches - that is, a concrete acquisition theory that assumes children derive linking theory knowledge from their input.
 We therefore take UTAH and rUTAH as two well-defined theories involving specific proposals for thematic representations (discussed in more detail in section 2), and investigate how the appropriate linking theories based on these thematic representations could be derived.
 That is, we aim to provide an existence proof for how linking theories could be derived from children's input, and thereby offer a concrete acquisition proposal for derived approaches to linking theory development.

 UTAH and rUTAH make ideal case studies for exploring the acquisition of linking theories because (i) they are well-defined theories that can serve as the target of acquisition, (ii) they represent cognitively plausible linking theories, and (iii) they represent distinct locations in the space of possible linking theories (particularly along the fixed-relativized dimension, as discussed in more detail in section 2).
 Moreover, there is little modeling research on the specific mechanisms underlying the acquisition of linking theories.
 We aim to fill this gap here.
-In principle, any acquisition framework could be used to explore the learnability of linking theories.
-Here, we explore to what extent the Tolerance and Sufficiency Principles, which are related cognitively motivated decision criteria, could be used to learn UTAH and rUTAH from realistic samples of English child-directed speech data.
-We chose the these principles both because they seem well-suited to a learning problem where children must decide whether something is true of their language (here: a particular linking theory), and because we're interested in exploring these principles' utility across the full range of phenomena in language, as are many others in the field (Yang, 2005; Legate & Yang, 2013; Schuler, Yang, & Newport, 2016; Yang, 2016; Pearl, Ho, & Detrano, 2017; Yang, 2017, 2018; Irani, 2019).
-That said, we have also made the input to our models public1 so that researchers can explore the learnability of linking theories using other acquisition frameworks.
+In particular, we explore to what extent the Tolerance Principle, a cognitively motivated decision criterion, could be used to learn the linking theories specified by UTAH and rUTAH from realistic samples of English child-directed speech data.

 To concretely investigate derived approaches for linking theories, we first identify possible acquisition targets, in the form of linking theory variants defined by UTAH and rUTAH.
 We then discuss how these acquisition targets impact the potential acquisition process.
 We then review key acquisition modeling components and how they are implemented in the acquisition task of deriving linking theories.
-This includes (i) the learner's initial knowledge state that defines the hypothesis space for linking theories, (ii) the data the learner utilizes for acquisition, drawn from syntactically-and thematically-annotated English child-directed speech, and (iii) the inference process that leverages the Tolerance and Sufficiency Principles to yield the appropriate target knowledge state.
+This includes (i) the learner's initial knowledge state that defines the hypothesis space for linking theories, (ii) the data the learner utilizes for acquisition, drawn from syntacticallyand thematically-annotated English child-directed speech, and (iii) the inference process that leverages the Tolerance Principle to yield the appropriate target knowledge state.